622 S. 4th Street,

 No one has favorited this theater yet

-I’m not sure when the Murray Drive-In opened, but it was open throughout the 60’s, 70’s, and as late as 1983, which was the last time I went there.
-It closed sometime in the mid-80’s, and I’m not sure what is on the site now.
-It was located on the edge of town on Highway 121 (South Fourth Street) just down from the corner of Glendale Road, where the (sadly now too long gone) KN Root Beer Drive-In was located.
+The Murray Drive-In opened prior to 1955 when it was operated by Sykes Bros.
+It was open throughout the 1960’s, 1970’s, and as late as 1983, which was the last time I went there.
+It closed sometime in the mid-1980’s, and I’m not sure what is on the site now.
+It was located on the edge of town on Highway 121 (South 4th Street) just down from the corner of Glendale Road, where the (sadly now too long gone) KN Root Beer Drive-In was located.

-One of the last times I went there, in the early 80’s, on a week night in late fall, we were the only car in the drive-in for a double feature (“Galaxy of Terror”, “The Thirsty Dead”), and they showed both features just for us rather than just closing and giving us a pass to come back some other night!
+One of the last times I went there, in the early-1980’s, on a week night in late fall, we were the only car in the drive-in for a double feature (“Galaxy of Terror” & “The Thirsty Dead”), and they showed both features just for us rather than just closing and giving us a pass to come back some other night!

 I have a lot of good memories of this drive-in, and I’m sad it’s gone.